Feeling Romantic Love: How To Know You’re Ready To Say “I Love You”

 • Are you sure what you’re feeling is love?

 Love may be difficult to identify, and it can look different depending on the relationship.
-Knowing how you truly feel may take some time.
+Understanding your own feelings may take some time.
 Consider whether what you're feeling is love or something else, like strong attraction.
-It can also mean seeing and accepting one another, flaws and all.
+Love can also mean seeing and accepting one another, flaws and all.

 Getty/MoMo Productions

 It may help to have a conversation to see where you stand in the relationship.
-Ask your partner whether they feel like the relationship is headed into more serious territory.
-They might be ready for the next step but haven’t known how to approach the subject either.
+You might ask your partner whether they feel like the relationship is headed into more serious territory.
+They might be ready for the next step, but haven’t known how to approach the subject either.

 Talk to friends and family members

-Consider talking to friends and family about your feelings to see if they can help you decide when to say ‘I love you” to your partner.
-They may be able to provide insights you hadn’t considered.
+Consider talking to friends and family about your feelings to see if they can help you decide when to say ‘”I love you” to your partner.
+They may be able to provide insight you hadn’t considered.
 For example, if they know that you’re still getting over a prior relationship, they might point out that your vulnerability could be affecting your feelings.
-Or, they may feel that your partner is a great fit and that it’s the right time to tell them “I love you.”
+Or they may feel that your partner is a great fit and that it’s the right time to tell them, “I love you.”

 Take time for reflection